jprayner/ecoclient/README.md

 ecoclient set-fs 1          # required if your fileserver is not 254 ecoclient set-station 32    # an unassigned station number on you local Econet network
 ```

+## State of development

+This project is still under development.
+Currently:

+- Most fileserver testing has been against a Level 3 (BBC) fileserver although a Level 4 fileserver (Archimedes) has also been used.
+- Most host OS testing has been performed on a Mac, although Linux and Windows have also been tried successfully.
+- More fileserver commands to be supported soon e.g. `SDISC`, `PASS` etc.

 ## Commands